WishKnish/KnishIO-Technical-Whitepaper/README.md

 Quantum computing is a concept that has the potential to truly throw a wrench into the works of most encryption mechanisms in use today [8], and therefore Knish.IO takes special precaution by its choice of quantum-resistant XMSS [6] (eXtended Merkle Signature Scheme) mechanism as a baseline algorithm for securing its molecular structure in a post-quantum world.
 XMSS has been recommended by NIST as a post-quantum alternative for stateful hash-based signatures [9].

 A key feature of XMSS is the reliance on one-time signatures via Winternitz One-Time Signatures Plus (WOTS+), which is leveraged by Knish.IO to ensure that all keys used to sign transactions are regenerated after every use, and that no key is ever used twice.
 This mechanism helps protect wallet holders from transactions spoofed by adversaries, and process only those signed by legitimate wallet holders.

+Below is a diagram of the XMSS tree construction:

+![XMSS Tree][xmss]

 Furthermore, because encryption keys are similarly recycled, decrypting a thread of metadata or messages becomes increasingly difficult for a bad actor.

-Below is a diagram of the XMSS tree construction [9]:

-![XMSS Tree][xmss]
+Additionally, many of the algorithms in use within the ledger are designed to be changed and upgraded over time as the need arises.
+After all, every cryptographic algorithm has a limited shelf life, so it is important to be adaptable to a changing cybersecurity landscape.
+The set of algorithms used (encryption, wallet character set, hashing algorithm, etc.) can be determined when negotiating an authorization key with a Knish.IO server.

 ---